 Was there any proof?
-No concrete evidence has been given by Pakistan, except the fabrication of fake videos and harassment to Kulbhushan's family.
+No concrete evidence has been given by Pakistan except the fabrication of fake videos and harassment of Kulbhushan's family.
 Pakistan gave Kulbhushan the death penalty on April, 10th 2017, which India revolted, and the case went to the International Court of Justice.

 18th, May 2017

 ICJ swayed the execution under the Vienna Convention Article 36(1).
 The reason being that they have to review the case and provide Kulbhushan Jadhav with consular access.
-ICJ directed Pakistan to clear India's doubts in Kulbhushan's case as New Delhi's stand is firm for unconditional consular access to Kulbhushan Jadhav, and the International Court of Justice has ordered Pakistan to provide proof to India.
+India's stand is firm for unconditional consular access to Kulbhushan Jadhav, and the International Court of Justice has ordered Pakistan to provide proof to India.

-Islamabad high court's Chief Justice; Athar Minallah, Justice Amir Farooq and Justice Miangul Hassan Aurangzeb heard the plea for consular access by a lawyer of Pakistan under the ICJ verdict.
+Islamabad high court's Chief Justice, Athar Minallah, Justice Amir Farooq and Justice Miangul Hassan Aurangzeb heard the plea for consular access by a lawyer of Pakistan under the verdict by the ICJ.